 For the year ended December 31, 2020, our consolidated total operating revenue decreased to US\$7,291 million as compared to US\$8,809 million for the year ended December 31, 2019.
 This was a decrease of 17.2% primarily due to the devaluation of currencies across all the countries in which we operate.
 Revenue fell on the back of significant disruption of retail operations faced by our operating companies, following store closures, which resulted in lower gross connections, device sales and airtime sales and a decline in roaming revenues.
 In particular, Russia and Pakistan revenues decreased compared to the prior year in local currency terms.
 These declines were partially offset by strong performance in Ukraine and Kazakhstan.
-For further details, please refer to Item 5-Operating and Financial Review and Prospects-Results of our Reportable Segments in our Annual Report on Form 20-F for the fiscal year ended December 31, 2020, which was filed with the U.S. Securities and Exchange Commission on March 15, 2021.
+For further details, please refer to -Operating and Financial Review and Prospects-Results of our Reportable Segments in our Annual Report for the fiscal year ended December 31, 2020, which was filed for the fiscal year ended December 31, 2020, which was filed with the U.S. Securities and Exchange Commission on March 15, 2021.